akimwong/4_Cgm/README.md

 - Validate whether information can be extracted from the saved files.
 - Identify and store changes using the relationship between ID and column headers as references, while adding a timestamp.

-STEP 4: Analyze the information in line with the initial question: How to increase revenue?
+STEP 4: Analyze the information in line with the main objective of the project: How to increase revenue?

 ### What database?